ecadlabs/taquito/README.md

 It is important that the packages supporting the new protocol be released prior to the on-chain transition to the new economic protocol so that developers who build on top of tezos-ts have time to update and test their projects.

-During major version updates, breaking changes in the tezos-ts public API's MAY include breaking changes, for which we will make a strong effort to announce and document in our release notes.
+During major version updates, breaking changes in the tezos-ts public APIs MAY include breaking changes, for which we will make a strong effort to announce and document in our release notes.
 The Minor and Patch version numbers will track SemVer norms.

 All releases will be backward compatible with chain data all the way back to the genesis block.
-Support for older Tezos node RPC's will be maintained where feasable, but will be dropped eventually.
+Support for older Tezos node RPCs will be maintained where feasable, but will be dropped eventually.
 This support also depends on what versioning strategy gets adopted by the canonical Tezos node.
 At the time of writing this is unclear.

 Supported versions of the tezos-ts packages will be maintained for the current and next protocol versions.
 Teams using older versions will be encouraged to update, but if blockers exist, they are encouraged to contact us.